New Order (Nazism): Plans for the establishment of an African colonial dominion

+Nazi Germany sought to regain its former colonies to satisfy nationalist demands, gain international prestige, and secure economic resources.
+Beginning in 1935, the return of these colonies became a frequent topic of negotiation with the British government.
+In 1938, British Prime Minister Neville Chamberlain offered a redistribution of Central Africa under an international administration, which Hitler rejected, insisting on the direct return of Germany's original colonies without compensation.
+To prepare for anticipated colonial acquisitions, the NSDAP Office of Colonial Policy (KPA) opened a training center in 1938 to educate future colonial administrators.
+In 1939, Hitler commissioned Franz Ritter von Epp to re-establish the Reich Colonial Office.
+Further institutions, such as a Colonial Police Office and a Technical School of Foreign Trade, were established between 1941 and 1942 to prepare for the management of the African territories.

-Concerning the partition of the African colonies from the Allied Powers (The French colonial empire and Belgian colonial empire, in which branches of the Nazi colonial offices were established) that were defeated on the Fall of France, it was expected that it would be a territory bigger than the former German colonial empire.
+Concerning the partition of the African colonies from the Allied Powers that were defeated on the Fall of France, it was expected that it would be a territory bigger than the former German colonial empire.
 In that ideal, Franz Halder told directly to Hitler himself (on July 13, 1940) that: "The French and Belgian Congo will be claimed for us."
-Also, when a fast victory against British Empire was a possibility, Joachim von Ribbentrop traveled to Italy in September 1940 with the mission to start negotiations about the division of Africa after a victorious end to the war with Great Britain.
-According to those conversations, was agreed that all of Central and Southern Africa would go to the German sphere of influence, while West and North Africa to Italy's one, with the exception of Greater Morocco, which was considered to be given to Francoist Spain or restored as an independent nation to serve as a Buffer state.
+Also, when a fast victory against British Empire was a possibility, Joachim von Ribbentrop traveled to Italy in September 1940 with the mission to start negotiations about the division of Africa after a victorious end to the war against Great Britain.
+According to those conversations, it was agreed that all of Central and Southern Africa would go to the German sphere of influence, while West and North Africa went to Italy's, with the exception of Greater Morocco, which was considered for Francoist Spain or to be restored as an independent nation to serve as a buffer state.

 Plans for North Africa

-The Nazis considered that to rule North Africa, first, they needed to collaborate with the fascists from Italy, Spain and France, and then, use the local Maghreb populations and Islamic nationalist as bargaining chips, spreading the idea that Germany was their savior from the other empires and thus have a meaning to put pressure on their partners (in the long term, potential rivals to dominate alike their Arab subjects).
-Nazi Germany was fine to give Italian Empire the primacy on North Africa and also the complete control of East Africa (except former German East Africa), being a contiguous Empire from the coasts of Tunisia to the ones in Greater Somalia, fulfilling Mussolini's imperial ambitions.
-This was due to an old German-Italian exchange on colonial projects in Africa, provocating that German military plans during the Nazi era were more oriented towards Italian Africa than towards the former German Africa.
-Even courses for German colonial officers were being held by the Italian colonial police school in Tivoli.
-Moreover, Mussolini codiciated to gain control over Spanish Morocco, Ceuta and the Balearic Islands, without having opposition from Nazi Germany.